pcwerk/jurassic/README.md

 The file `unknown-hashes.txt` contains unconfirmed hashes and requires further investigation.

-To obtain potentially known good filenames (note that this is the weakess claim in so far malware detection)
+To obtain potentially known good filenames.
+We emphasize that this process supports an extremely weak claim and is probably not worth doing.
+That being said, the same technique can be applied to for identifying unrecognized files.

 ```bash
 LC_ALL='C' cat NSRLFile.txt | \